 Do you buy software from independent software vendors?
 Does it run on SQL Server?
 Are you responsible for supporting that software?
 Here are some questions that you can ask a software vendor about the way they use SQL Server.
-It’s best to ask these questions before you are a customer, too, you’ll have a bit more leverage.
-I first wrote this article back in 2009, but I’ve given it a facelift, added some clarifications and links and am republishing it with the same name to keep those links working.
+It’s best to ask these questions before you are a customer, too; you’ll have a bit more leverage.
+(This post was originally written in 2010)

 The Problem with Software Vendors and SQL Server

 Once you have been a DBA for any length of time, you’ll encounter the situation where a new software package comes in with a database backend.
-For the past 10 plus years, I’ve liked to always have DBA input into the process as early as possible.
 At many clients and companies I’ve worked for in my 17 years of working with SQL Server, this is a foreign concept.
 All too often, the package is selected, purchased, and, often, installed without a DBA being involved at all.
 This means SQL Server sprawl has continued.
-It means installation, maintenance, management, security, etc best practices may not be me.
-This leads to a half-joking frustration DBAs have for ISVs.
+It means installation, maintenance, management, security, etc. best practices may not be me.
+This leads to a half-joking frustration.
+DBAs have for ISVs.
 I blogged about this once in this frustrated post, “Hey software vendors!!
 Get a clue!”
 I even delivered a presentation at the SQL PASS Summit based on this frustration alongside a DBA who worked for a software vendor.

 So this isn’t a one sized fits all solution.
 But it helps to get involved.
 Think honey and bees instead of vinegar.
 Try and get involved in the purchasing and selection decision.
 Being involved earlier means your feedback is more likely to be addressed.
-Sometimes it is easier to get a vendor to do something before the sale then after sadly.
-But get to know the project managers, the business systems analysts, the folks who select and authorize the purchasing of software.
+Sometimes it is easier to get a vendor to do something before the sale than after, sadly.
+But get to know the project managers, the business systems analysts, the folks who select and authorize software purchasing.
 Let them know that the DBA team being involved earlier means their lives are easier.
 It means the business spends less money.
-It means less headaches for all.
+It means fewer headaches for all.
 So.
 Get Involved.
 Be a steward of your SQL Server environment.
 Be an advocate for your business.
 And ask some questions.

 The Vendor Interview

 I think of this as a job interview.
-You want an ideal candidate and you want the candidate to know about your expectations.
-It’s a bit different though, you want to know what to expect and watch out for also.
-Below are some questions I tend to ask a vendor before they come on board or as early as possible.
+You want an ideal candidate, and you want the candidate to know about your expectations.
+It’s a bit different, though; you want to know what to expect and watch out for also.
+Below are some questions I tend to ask a vendor before coming on board or as early as possible.
 The questions are from the original post, but I’ve added some comments in italics to describe things a bit more.
-And I’ve added a couple other questions since I wrote this post in 2009.
-I’m staying away from query performance a bit here, but SQL Server MVP Kendra Little has a great post she put up recently that gets at some of those questions you should also clarify those questions she asks.
+And I’ve added a couple of other questions since I wrote this post in 2009.
+I’m staying away from query performance a bit here, but SQL Server MVP Kendra Little has a great post she put up recently that gets at some of those questions.
+It would be best if you also clarified those questions she asks.